dragonflypl/web-wiki/web-performance.md

 The more layers on the page, the more time will be spend on layer management & compositing.
 There's a trafeoff between reducing paint time and increasing layer management time.

-Layers are automated process by the browser and nomally nothing has to be done.
+Layers are automated process by the browser and normally nothing has to be done.
 However, if app is struggling with Paint issue, it's time to consider promoting element to its own layer.

 To promote element to its own composited layer use two hacks:

 - will-change: transform (or any other visual property)
 - transform: translateZ(0)